redbrick/docs-old/docs/procedures/idrac-setup.md

 ipmitool lan print 1
 ```

 - Give it about a minute to activate.
-If it doesn't work reset the idrac.
+If it doesn't work reboot the idrac.

 ```bash
 ipmitool bmc reset cold